Lānaʻi Community Stewardship Program

 30 hunters per day (15 in A1 and 15 in A2).
 Sign-up is first come, first served.
 No reservations will be taken.

 Registration for the hunt will begin on July 1 at the Stewardship Office (Dole Admin Building at the former courthouse room).
-Here are the registration dates/times:
+Please visit the office to register in person.

 Must fill out the registration and waiver forms (downloadable below, or hard copies available at stewardship office) and have a valid hunting license.
 Also must have proof of residency.